 Dan Curtis came to attention as a producer with the Gothic tv soap opera Dark Shadows (1966-71).
 This was a considerable primetime success for several years and was spun off into two movies House of Dark Shadows (1970) and Night of the Dark Shadows (1971).
-Realising his forte with the genre, Curtis went onto remake a series of classic horror tales as tv movies with The Strange Case of Dr Jekyll and Mr Hyde (1968), The Picture of Dorian Gray (1973), Dracula (1974) with Jack Palance and The Turn of the Screw (1974), as well as original tv movies like The Night Stalker (1972), The Invasion of Carol Enders (1973), The Night Strangler (1973), The Norliss Tapes (1973), Scream of the Wolf (1974), Trilogy of Terror (1975), Curse of the Black Widow (1977), Dead of Night (1977) and the cinematically released Burnt Offerings (1976).
+Realising his forte with the genre, Curtis went onto remake a series of classic horror tales as tv movies with The Strange Case of Dr Jekyll and Mr Hyde (1968), The Picture of Dorian Gray (1973), Dracula (1974) with Jack Palance and The Turn of the Screw (1974), as well as original tv movies like The Night Stalker (1972), The Invasion of Carol Enders (1973), The Night Strangler (1973), The Norliss Tapes (1973), Scream of the Wolf (1974), Trilogy of Terror (1975), Curse of the Black Widow (1977), Dead of Night (1977), the cinematically released Burnt Offerings (1976), the tv mini-series Intruders (1992) and Trilogy of Terror II (1996).
 Curtis also directed a number of these.

 Dan Curtis’s Frankenstein was about the fourth major sound version of Mary Shelley’s Frankenstein (1818).
-(See the bottom of the page for other screen versions of the story).
+(Curtis had previously borrowed from the basics of Frankenstein for the whole Adam storyline that ran though much of 1968 in tv’s Dark Shadows).
 What one can say is that of all these other adaptations, Curtis’s Frankenstein was the most faithful to Mary Shelley of any version made up to that point (and still was for a number of years).
 Indeed, this version of Frankenstein adheres to Mary Shelley far more closely than the more high profile tv adaptation Frankenstein: The True Story (1974) that was made the following year.
+(See the bottom of the page for other screen versions of the Frankenstein story).

 The faithfulness of this version is especially notable during the middle third.
 We get the classic scene with the monster hiding in the woodshed in the forest secretly observing the blind daughter and the old man, learning to speak as she hears the son’s new Spanish wife being taught English, before he emerges to befriend the blind daughter but is driven away when the sighted family return.
 (The scene is slightly different in the book – it is the old man that is blind, not the daughter, and the wife is Turkish not Spanish – but this conducts an effective replication of the basics).
 In fact, this was the first time in any Frankenstein film up to that point that we have had a monster that can speak – or at least voice more than a couple of words in Pidgin English.